G4-uri/Cont-Kukanov-Model/README.md

 ---

-## 🧪 Future Improvements

-* Add support for TWAP, VWAP, and Best Ask benchmarks
-* Integrate with Optuna or Ray Tune for smarter hyperparameter search
-* Extend to L2 order books or real-time feeds
+## 💡 Realism Improvement Suggestion

+One idea to improve **fill realism** is to include:

+* **Queue Position Modeling**: Use order book depth and estimate probability of execution based on queue priority.
+A lower `theta_queue` for deeper levels or longer queues.
+* **Slippage Penalty**: Add extra cost for executing beyond top-of-book or in volatile time windows.

+This would more closely approximate real execution dynamics in live markets.

 ---

 ## 🧑‍💼 Author

 * **Gauri Nair**

+---

-📜 License
+## 📜 License

 MIT License – feel free to use, modify, and distribute with attribution.